How to test REST API clients in Android apps

 }

-We achieved the biggest step in expressiveness of our tests by mocking documents on the Instant server instead of mocking all responses.
-We introduced MockedServerDocument, which encapsulates all the data required for the Instant server to mimic the real PSPDFKit Server:
+The key improvement in test expressiveness came from mocking documents on the Instant server instead of mocking all responses.
+We introduced MockedServerDocument, which encapsulates all the data required for the Instant server to mimic the real Document Engine:

 class MockedServerDocument(val documentPath: String, var jwt: String) {